-The evidence for this claim is hard to dispute.
-For example, taking courses in analytic philosophy and argument mapping does more for students’ critical thinking than even critical thinking courses do (Ortiz 2007).
-Further, the more training one has in philosophy, the better one does on certain reasoning tasks (Livengood et al 2010).
-Finally, philosophy majors tend to outperform almost every other major on the GRE, the GMAT, and the LSAT (“Why Study Philosophy…”; see also Educational Testing Service 2014).
-In light of this evidence, it’s no wonder that researchers like Deanna Kuhn have such high praise for philosophers’ reasoning (The Skills of Argument 1991, 258-262).†
+Philosophy helps us reason better, right?
+I mean, taking courses in analytic philosophy and argument mapping does more for students’ critical thinking than even critical thinking courses do (Alvarez-Ortiz 2007).
+And the more training one has in philosophy, the better one does on certain reasoning tasks (Livengood et al 2010).
+So it’s no accident that philosophy majors tend to outperform almost every other major on the GRE, the GMAT, and the LSAT (“Why Study Philosophy…“; see also Educational Testing Service 2014).
+That’s why people like Deanna Kuhn have such high praise for philosophers’ reasoning (Kuhn 1991, 258-262).†

 Reasoning expertise: We turn now to the philosophers….
 The performance of the philosophers is not included in table form because it is so easily summarized.
 No variation occurs…philosophers [show] perfect performance in generation of genuine evidence, alternative theories, counterarguments, and rebuttals….
 The philosophers display a sophisticated understanding of argumentative structure….
 None of the philosophers [had] any special expertise in any of the content domains that the questions address….
 The performance of philosophers shows that it is possible to attain expertise in the reasoning process itself, independent of any particular content to which the reasoning is applied.

-First, it’s one thing to claim that philosophers are better reasoners, but that’s not the same as being perfect reasoners.
+It’s one thing to claim that philosophers are better reasoners, but that’s not the same as being perfect reasoners.
 After all, philosophers might reason better than others and yet still be vulnerable to systematic reasoning errors.
-So we need to ask: Is philosophers’ reasoning susceptible to systematic error?
+So we need to ask: Are philosophers’ prone to cognitive errors like everyone else?

 In order to understand the rest of the post, you will need to answer the question below.
 It should only take a moment.